dreger/audaciousfox.net/pages/headliner.md

 permalink: /projects/headliner/
 ---

-I find headlines with orphaned words ugly, so here are a few ways to insert a non-breaking space between the last two words of your headlines.
+I find headlines with orphaned words visually unappealing, so here are a few ways to insert a non-breaking space between the last two words of your headlines.

 ## Jekyll / Liquid